-RMC Company Directors
+The Role of RMC Directors

-RMC Director are bound by legal and fiduciary duties under common law which have legal force, the latter of which involve trust.
-The precedence created is that directors ‘are bound to use fair and reasonable diligence in the management of their company’s affairs and to act honestly’ implicitly to the benefit of the company’s shareholders, creditors and employees’.
+Despite being governed by the same laws and legislation that govern commercial companies, RMC Directors are not only usually unpaid volunteers but they are also subjected to the same penalties for failure to adhere to their legal and fiduciary duties under common law, which have legal force.
+Fiduciary duties are those which involve trust and the precedence created is that directors ‘are bound to use fair and reasonable diligence in the management of their company’s affairs and ‘to act honestly and implicitly to the benefit of the company’s shareholders, creditors and employees’.

-These duties include:
+These fiduciary duties include:

 - Prohibiting loans to directors;